 Couldn't catch the latest high school battles?

-Here’s your roundup of high school softball scores from Los Angeles this past week, powered by data from high school sports source MaxPreps.
+Catch up with Hoodline's roundup of high school baseball scores from the San Antonio area over this past week, powered by data from high school sports source MaxPreps.

 (Hoodline offers data-driven analysis of local happenings and trends across cities.
 Details like game dates, times, scores and team records are based on data provided by MaxPreps and may be subject to change; the latest up-to-date information is available at the links below.)

 On Thursday, May 9, the East Central Hornets visited the Johnson Jaguars.
 The East Central Hornets wrangled a victory from the Jaguars, 6-4.
 The loss brought Johnson's record to 27-7, while East Central's record rose to 26-7-1.

 The South San Antonio Bobcats lost to Austin's Westlake Chaparrals 11-1 at home on Thursday.
 The loss brought South San Antonio's record to 17-16-1, while Westlake's record rose to 30-6-1.

 Hays overwhelmed by Reagan

 Also on Thursday, the Buda Hays Rebels traveled to San Antonio to face off against the Reagan Rattlers.
 They drove home disappointed: the team fell to the Reagan Rattlers in a frustrating 13-3 loss.
 The win brought Reagan's record to 30-5-1, while Hays' record fell to 25-10.

 On Friday, May 10, the Johnson Jaguars visited the East Central Hornets.
 The Jaguars trounced the Hornets in a resounding 12-0 win.
 The loss brought East Central's record to 26-8-1, while Johnson's record rose to 28-7.